Skip to content

 The environments list stays a plain ordered []string; the separate environment_config map carries per-env settings.
 Adding fields under environment_config.<name> is additive and never touches the ordering semantics of environments.
 A manifest that omits environment_config entirely is valid and equivalent to today’s behaviour.

 Single finalize seam.
 The orchestrate.Finalize and promote.Finalize functions are the only places that write state after a deployment completes.
-A future Deployments API call attaches at one of those two points, not scattered across the generator.
-That code constraint is already in place.
+The Deployments API status reporting attaches at exactly those two points, not scattered across the generator.

 Generator delegates environment semantics to GitHub.
 Because the generator emits environment: and nothing more, it does not embed logic about what that environment means.
 Programmatic status reporting slots in at finalize time; Environments REST configuration sync is a separate operational concern that never needs to touch the generator.

-Both capabilities, when they arrive, will follow the same additive-only policy described in versioning.md: new optional fields under environment_config.<name>, new optional top-level blocks if needed, and no removal or re-typing of existing fields.
-Neither will require a schema_version bump.
+Environments REST configuration sync, when it arrives, will follow the same additive-only policy described in Versioning & Schema: new optional fields under environment_config.<name>, new optional top-level blocks if needed, and no removal or re-typing of existing fields.
+It will not require a schema_version bump.
+The Deployments API status reporting already shipped under that same policy: deployments and environment_url are additive opt-in fields that did not bump the schema version.
 Manifests that do not opt in to the new fields continue to work exactly as they do today.

 • Unit tests for core logic (glob matching, commit parsing)